ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 * Incident client receives the network incident raised by incident server, and acknowledge it.
-Client may invoke the "network incident diagnose" rpc to diagnose this network incident to find the root causes.
+Client may invoke the "network incident diagnose" rpc to diagnose this network incident to find the probable causes.

-* If the root causes have been found, the incident client can resolve this network incident by invoking the 'network incident resolve' rpc operation, dispatching a ticket or using other network functions (routing calculation, configuration, etc.)
+* If the probable causes have been found, the incident client can resolve this network incident by invoking the 'network incident resolve' rpc operation, dispatching a ticket or using other network functions (routing calculation, configuration, etc.)